ElBrewster/Tic-Tac-Toe/README.md

 This project is a simple browser game that allows two players to play the classic game "tic-tac-toe".
 Each player places an emoji token on their chosen spot, here shown in the number keys format on a keyboard.
 There are inputs to personalize player1 and player2 so that scores and banner communications provide given nicknames.

 ### Installation Instructions:
-Clone down the repo using GitHub.
+* Clone down the repo using GitHub.
 GitHub provides a link which can be used in the terminal after typing github clone <cloned link from GitHub>.
-2. Enter the respective directory in the terminal.
+* Enter the respective directory in the terminal.
 Then type open index.html to open the website in an Internet browser.​

 ### Preview of Game:

 ### Context:
 I am on week six of the Turing coding bootcamp program.
 This is the first game I have made.
 I thought it was a very interesting experience to start from nothing.
 There were no provided files or repo to fork and clone to my machine.
+Guidelines were more general and we were not given code iterations to follow.
 The total time allowance for the project was about 7 days.

 ### Contributors:
 I am the sole contributor: